CreateIO/DQMatchSets/README.md

 Files pushed into the template folder and pushed to github become immediately accessable to both the dq-test.create.io, and the dq-prod.create.io servers ON THE BRANCH pushed to or merged into (typically via a pull request).

-Note that template files are cached locally on each server...
-If you make changes to an EXISTING template and you want to see these changes show up on the DQ server, you must either
-   1) Run the create app locally with the command $ grunt serve:template=branch_name (where branch_name is the name of the branch you are deploying to, and then execute the code that requires the template.
+To have your local server use the branch you are testing with, run the create app locally with the command:
+   $ grunt serve:template=branch_name (where branch_name is the name of the branch you are deploying to,
+      and then execute the code that requires the template.
 This option is typically used during development, and is not recommended for final deployment to the servers.
-To clear the cache for those, use the following method:
-   2) To clear the cache on the test or prod servers for the github branch where you have pushed your changes to, use the script (located in the top level of the DQMatchSets repository -- i.e. same location as this README file):
-         $ ./clear_cache.sh branch_name
-      where "branch_name" is the name of the branch you have pushed your changes to.
-This defaults to the dq-test server.
-      If you must clear the cache on the dq-prod server, add the optional server specifier:
-         $ ./clear_cache.sh branch_name server=prod

-Example call to the DQ for template data: https://dq-test.create.io/DQ/template?resource=tabs-&version=1.0.0&branch=test  (normal, use local cache if available) https://dq-test.create.io/DQ/template?resource=tabs-&version=1.0.0&cache=false&branch=test (do not use local cache, re-grab file from git repository

 To publish template data for use with production or test servers:
    1) Merge your changes (typically from the “test” branch) into the appropriate branch for where you are deploying (oberlin-prod for production, oberlin-integration for test/demo, or just test for those)
-   2) Insure that the environment vars in the server are configured correctly to the branch and dq instance you desire (test = dq.create.io    prod=dq-test.create.io)
+   2) Insure that the environment vars in the server are configured correctly to the branch and dq instance you desire (test = dq-test.create.io    prod=dq-prod.create.io)
-   3) In the DQMatchSets repo on your local machine, run the script ./clear_cache.sh branch_name (to clear from dq-test instances) or ./clear_cache.sh branch_name server=prod (to clear from dq-prod instances).
-This clears the cache so that changes will manifest immediately.
-You may wish to clear cache from both test and prod instances if your changes may show up in branches referred to by both test and prod servers.